E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![Network Topology](./images/topology.png)

-The topology uses one router, one switch, an administrator PC, and a second PC used to test unauthorized remote access.
+The topology uses one router, one switch, and two PCs on the same network.

-PC-Admin is the authorized management workstation.
-PC-Test is used later to verify that the VTY ACL prevents other devices from remotely managing R0 and SW0.
+PC-Admin is the authorized management workstation used for Telnet and SSH access.
+PC-Test is added to verify that the VTY ACL can block unauthorized remote management while normal network connectivity still works.

 ---